-PLAYSTUDIOS, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of California against Playstudios, Inc.
+Playstudios, Inc. CLASS ACTION Alert: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of California against Playstudios, Inc.

 LEAD PLAINTIFF DEADLINE IS JUNE 7, 2022

-NEW YORK, May 2, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed against Playstudios, Inc. (NASDAQ: MYPS) ("Playstudios") in the United States District Court for the Northern District of California on behalf of on behalf of those who:
+NEW YORK, May 6, 2022 /PRNewswire/ --Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed against Playstudios, Inc. (NASDAQ: MYPS) ("Playstudios") in the United States District Court for the Northern District of California on behalf of on behalf of those who:

 - purchased, or otherwise or acquired Playstudios securities pursuant to the PIPE offering;